Religious emblem programs (Scouting America)

-A variety of religious emblems programs are used by the Boy Scouts of America (BSA) to encourage youth to learn about their faith and to recognize adults who provide significant service to youth in a religious environment.
-These religious programs are created, administered and awarded by the various religious groups, not the BSA, but each program must be recognized by the BSA.
+A variety of religious emblems programs are used by Scouting America to encourage youth to learn about their faith and to recognize adults who provide significant service to youth in a religious environment.
+These religious programs are created, administered and awarded by the various religious groups, not Scouting America, but each program must be recognized by the organization.

 Award

 The award given by the religious organization consists of a unique medal for each program— usually only worn on formal occasions.
 The award is also recognized by the wear of an embroidered square knot emblem— silver on purple for youth and purple on silver for adults.
 The knot emblem is universal in that it does not represent any specific religion or religious award program.
-Each medal is designed and produced by the religious institution, while the knot emblems are produced by the BSA.
+Each medal is designed and produced by the religious institution, while the knot emblems are produced by Scouting America.
 Many Protestant churches use The PRAY Program, formerly God and Country, series consisting of God and Me, God and Family, God and Church, and God and Life; although they use the same program, the medals are unique in design according to each denomination.

 The youth religious knot may be further identified as to level by the wear of a miniature pin-on device.
 The first-level program is identified by the Cub Scout device and the second by the Webelos device.
-The third-level uses the Boy Scout device.
-The fourth-level program for Venturers, senior Boy Scouts and senior Varsity Scouts is recognized by the use of the Venturer device, regardless of the program division of the youth.
+The third-level uses the Scouts BSA device.
+The fourth-level program for Venturers and senior Scouts is recognized by the use of the Venturer device, regardless of the program division of the youth.